-Yes, anabolic steroids can cause hair loss, due to significantly higher testosterone levels converting to DHT (dihydrotestosterone), via the 5α-reductase enzyme.
+Yes, we have seen anabolic steroids cause hair loss, due to significantly higher testosterone levels converting to DHT (dihydrotestosterone), via the 5α-reductase enzyme.

-DHT is known to damage hair follicles, due to its inflammatory effects on the scalp, causing miniaturization or loss of hair.
+DHT can damage hair follicles, due to its inflammatory effects on the scalp, causing miniaturization or loss of hair.

-Androgenic steroids will be the worst for accelerating hair loss, due to them being DHT-derivatives or having high levels of the 5α-reductase enzyme present.
+We find androgenic steroids to be the worst for accelerating hair loss, due to them being DHT-derivatives or having high levels of the 5α-reductase enzyme present.

 A few examples of such compounds are:

-However, androgenic alopecia (hair loss) is often genetic and thus some users may experience hair loss that they were already predisposed to, due to their DNA.
+However, androgenic alopecia (hair loss) is often genetic and thus some users may experience hair loss that they were already predisposed to.

-Whereas, other users may not experience any notable loss of hair, due to strong genetics in regards to follicle health and reduced natural levels of 5 AR.
+We have seen numerous steroid users with thick hair, due to strong genetics in regard to follicle health, and reduced natural levels of 5 AR.

-Weak androgenic steroids can also be utilized to reduce/prevent hair loss during a cycle, such as: Dianabol, Deca Durabolin or Primobolan.
-These are compounds regularly used throughout the golden era, where many classic bodybuilders had thick hair.
+Weak androgenic steroids can also be utilized to reduce/prevent hair loss during a cycle, such as Dianabol, Deca Durabolin, or Primobolan.
+These were compounds regularly used throughout the golden era, when many classic bodybuilders had thick hair.

-Note: It is also common for users to notice any hair thinning or loss to reverse post-cycle, as DHT levels drop back into a normal range.
+Note: We have found it common for users to notice hair thinning or loss to reverse post-cycle, as DHT levels drop back into a normal range.
 However, such a reversal may not take place if ample time isn’t taken off in between AAS cycles, to reduce inflammation on the scalp.

 23. Can Steroids Make You Infertile?

-Yes, there is evidence to suggest anabolic steroids have a direct damaging effect on the testicles (5), decreasing sperm count and quality.
+Yes.
+Based on our anecdotal findings and existing medical research, anabolic steroids have a direct damaging effect on the testicles (5) — decreasing sperm count and quality.

-This is an evolutionary irony, known as the Mossman-Pacey paradox, where men take steroids to increase their sexual attractiveness; but end up lowering their fertility.
+This is an evolutionary irony, known as the Mossman-Pacey paradox, where men take steroids to increase their sexual attractiveness; but end up lowering their fertility (6).

-Anabolic steroids cause the pituitary gland to cease producing LH and FSH, due to excessive testosterone levels.
-These two endogenous hormones are crucial in the production and health of sperm, thus a deficiency may result in men becoming a sterile
+Anabolic steroids cause the pituitary gland to cease producing LH and FSH (7), due to excessive testosterone levels.
+These two endogenous hormones are crucial in the production and health of sperm (8), thus a deficiency can result in men becoming sterile.

 Professor Alan Pacey says: